jorhancruz/LARIAT-Rental-Project_Jorhan/README.md

 # LARIAT-Rental-Project_Jorhan
-Thinkful Capstone 1 Project
+Capstone 1 Project

-Purpose: create different models, an exploratory tool and a dynamic dashboard with recommendations to help LARIAT decide on the best business stratgies to increase profit and revenue.
+In this project, I analyzed data from a car rental company LARIAT and created an exploratory tool and a dynamic dashboard with recommendations for them to improve their rental fleet and hit profit/revenue goals.